-Adult fungus gnats are mostly an annoyance, but the larva can do damage to young plants and seedlings by feeding on the new, tender roots.
-It is also thought that they feed on the developing callused over-area of cuttings, delaying the development of new roots.
+Adult fungus gnats are mostly an annoyance, but the larvae can do damage to young plants and seedlings by feeding on the new, tender roots.
+They might feed on the callused-over area of cuttings, delaying the development of new roots.

-By feeding on the roots of young plants, undue stress is put on the plants as they try to establish themselves.
-Additionally, the damaged roots provide an entryway for disease pathogens.
-The first symptom of damage is usually wilting, followed by a general decline of the plant.
+By feeding on the roots of young plants, undue stress is put on them as they try to establish themselves.
+The first symptom of damage to the plant is usually wilting, followed by a general decline of the plant.
 If you notice very young seedlings collapsing or looking like they have simply rotted in place, it is probably the result of fungus gnat damage.